lanrat/allxfr/README.md

 ```
 Usage of ./allxfr:
   -ns string
-    	nameserver to use to get the root, if not set system default is used, may contain port
+        nameserver to use for manualy querying of records not in zone file
   -out string
-    	directory to save found zones in (default ".")
+        directory to save found zones in (default "zones")
   -parallel uint
         number of parallel zone transfers to perform (default 10)
+  -save-all
+        attempt AXFR from every nameserfer for a given zone and save all answers
   -verbose
         enable verbose output
   -zonefile string
         use the provided zonefile instead of getting the root zonefile
 ```

 ## Building